Chapter 6 of 12

 Retro Timeline

-• T+48 hours: Draft incident report
+• T+48 hours: Draft incident report with timeline and initial root cause analysis

-• T+2 weeks: Verify fixes deployed
+• T+4 weeks: Verify fixes deployed and validated.
+Close the loop.

 The 5 Whys in Practice

-Example: Database went down during launch
+1. Why?
+Database went down during launch -> Too many concurrent connections

 2. Why?
-Pool set to 50 connections → Default config never changed
+Connection pool exhausted -> Pool set to 50 connections (default config)

 3. Why?
-No load testing done → Skipped in schedule crunch
+Default config never changed -> No load testing done before launch

 4. Why?
-Load testing not in checklist → Assumed it was covered
+No load testing done -> Load testing not in the launch checklist

 Quick Wins: The First 48 Hours